bbauska/W3Cx-4of5-thru-May-2024/README.md

     the current sprite with a red rectangle in the sprite sheet.

 -   The code is generic enough to work with different kinds of sprite sheets.
-Adjust the global parameters in bold at* lines 1-5* and try the extractor.
+Adjust the global parameters in bold at <i>lines 1-5</i> and try the extractor.

 <h4>Example #2</h4>